-Character-Set: UTF-8WELCOME to the H-Public listserv!
+Character-Set: UTF-8Welcome to the H-Public listserv!
 You have joined an international online community of people with an interest in the practice and theory of public history.
-We hope you will find this a valuable resource and will join in discussion and sharing of information as the spirit moves you.
+We hope you will find this a valuable resource and will join in discussion and sharing of information.

 WHAT IS PUBLIC HISTORY?

-That's a $64,000 question.
 Public history is an extremely varied and dynamic field whose boundaries are very hard to define.
 People in the field include museum professionals, government historians, corporate and business historians, historical consultants, genealogists, park rangers, archivists, teachers, cultural resource managers, curators, film and media producers, oral historians, policy advisors, professors and students with public history interests, and many others.
-In general, some academic training in history and some professional practice that involves history are common threads for public historians--but there are exceptions to that, too!
 If you have an interest in the public practice of history in any of its myriad forms, you are welcome on H-Public.

 HOW TO USE H-PUBLIC

-To send a message to the list, just send an email to:
+H-Public is a moderated listserv.
+All messages go to the editors for approval.
+To send a message to the list, send an email to: firstname.lastname@example.org

 WHAT GETS POSTED ON H-PUBLIC?

 Messages to the H-Public list should relate in some way to the practice of history in public--that is, to the profession or avocation of "doing history."
 Other lists are better places for discussing historial content; we exist to support discussion about the "practice" aspect of history.
 A query about information on slaveholding practices in the American south, or an announcement about a new exhibit at your museum, would more appropriately be sent to lists devoted to the specific historical topics.
-(For example, the slaveholding query might be addressed to H-Slavery or H-South.
-You can find a link to a listing of all the H-Net discussion lists from the H-Public homepage).
-H-Public is a more appropriate venue for posting queries about trends in the museum or policy worlds, announcements about conferences or workshops relating to the practice of history in public, etc.
+H-Public is a more appropriate venue for queries about trends in the museum or policy worlds, announcements about conferences or workshops relating to the practice of history in public, etc.

 Obviously there is considerable overlap between historical content and the practice of "doing history."
 The list editors are responsible for determining whether to post messages that fall somewhere in the overlapping areas.
-Since many people are swamped with email information these days, editors are guided by the desire to make the list as uncluttered, easy to read, and germane to its subscribers' core interests as possible.
+Editors are guided by the desire to make the list as uncluttered, easy to read, and germane to its subscribers' core interests as possible.
 Editors will make every attempt to explain the rejection of any messages not posted to the list.

 Except in very specific cases (for example, a new product or publication of particular interest to practicing public historians), we do not post purely commercial advertisements.
 We also do not allow anonymous posts--you must sign your name to your messages.
-For protection against viruses, attachments are not allowed on most listservs, including ours.
+Attachments are not allowed.
 Subscribers are asked not to forward others' emailed messages without permission or attribution (eg. if you receive an announcement of interest and want to pass it along to H-Public, make sure its original source is clear and that its author doesn't mind the message being forwarded).
-And finally, we encourage civil, collegial discussion, and will not post "flames" or "ad hominem" attacks on other subscribers.
-(Fortunately, public historians seem to be a very civil and collegial bunch, so this problem seldom arises among H-Publicans!)
+And finally, we encourage civil, collegial discussion, and will not post flames or ad hominem attacks on other subscribers.

-H-Net's procedure for resolving disputes over list editorial practices is Article II, Section 2.20 of its bylaws, located at:
+H-Net's procedure for resolving disputes over list editorial practices is Article III, Section 3.03 of its bylaws, located at: http://www.h-net.org/about/by-laws.html

-IMPORTANT COPYRIGHT NOTICE: H-Net considers all messages posted to its lists to be a form of publication.
-All contributions to H-PUBLIC fall under Art.
+H-Net considers all messages posted to its lists to be a form of publication.
+All contributions to H-Public fall under Art.
 III, Sec.
-3.01-3.08 of the H-Net Council Policies concerning copyright and intellectual property:
+3.04 of the H-Net Policies concerning copyright and intellectual property:

 In general, the author retains copyright rights to publication of any submission to the list, and grants to H-Public and H-Net permission to store, disseminate with full attribution, and make available to subscribers such submissions without further permission.
 Postings to the list may be quoted under the rules pertaining to "fair use" by critics, scholars, or others.